Quality storyboard: Worker participation in managerial diagnostics

-These seven steps DO NOT describe how a problem is solved.
-Problem-solving requires a great deal of iteration and it is often necessary to go back to a previous step as new data is found and better analyses are made.
-However, when it comes time to report on what was done, the above format provides the basis for telling the story in a way that makes it comprehensible to the upper levels of management.
+These seven steps do not describe how a problem is solved.
+Problem-solving requires iteration, and it is often necessary to go back to a previous step as new data is found and better analysis is made.
+However, when the time comes to report on what was done, the above format provides the basis for telling the story in a way that makes it comprehensible to the upper levels of management.